 Parties seeking election should be asked to commit to the following:

-Emeritus Professor Scott writes that deregulation of university fees and other changes will dramatically weaken the capacity of all Queensland campuses apart from the University of Queensland.
+Roger Scott writes on the impact deregulation of university fees and other proposed changes will have on all Queensland campuses.

 Ann Scott reflects on two days spent at the Legal Affairs and Community Safety Estimates Committee hearings.

-Emeritus Professor Paul Boreham writes that Queensland trails the rest of Australia in spending on social policy and social services, just as Australia trails most of the rest of the developed world.
-Both levels of government seem reluctant to levy the taxes needed to overcome this discrepancy.
+Paul Boreham writes that Queensland trails the rest of Australia in spending on social policy and social services.

 Professor Graeme Orr discusses the 'curious case' of Queensland.